cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

     <img src="{{site.baseurl}}/images/matrix-16.png" alt="matrix-1" style="zoom:80%;" />
 </center>

 So the challenge's statement becomes "Find the longest path in a directed acyclic graph (DAG)".
-Ok, now let forget about this complexity of this problem.
-We travel back to our university time, visit our old school and try to learn again **"how to find a longest path from a root node in a simple below DAG"**
+Ok, now let forget about the complexity of this problem.
+We travel back to our university time, visit our old school and try to learn again **"how to find the longest path from a root node in a simple below DAG"**

 <center>
     <img src="{{site.baseurl}}/images/matrix-4.png" alt="matrix-13" style="zoom:100%;" />
 </center>

-Knowledge from our old-time class, to find a longest path, we normally use algorithms **Deepth First Search (DFS)** to find all possible paths from node **(A)** and then in the end, we choose the longest path in a result list.
+Knowledge from our old-time class, to find the longest path, we normally use algorithms **Depth First Search (DFS)** to find all possible paths from node **(A)** and then, in the end, we choose the longest path in a result list.

 **DFS** will provide us a result list below: